How I Got Abs And A Flat Stomach After Pregnancy

-Secret 3: Pick a post-pregnancy workout that you love.
+Secret 3: I selected a post-pregnancy workout that I loved.

 I did not do this until my son was about 17 months old.
 It was not until then that I became serious about really finishing this "bounce back".
 Up until 17 months postpartum, I had been happy with how my body had recovered since pregnancy, but I craved more definition.

 I was already a member of Fit4Mom, and I decided to try their 8 Week Body Back program.
 Our instructor, Lesley (who is the owner of our franchise), really helped us moms to get back into shape.
 The plan consisted of a meal plan, two in-person workouts per week, at home workouts, materials to help us with meal prep and planning, and an online support group for those in the Body Back program.